-- Physical abuse, such as gender based violence, forcing others to use drugs or alcohol - Emotional abuse, such as blackmail or extortion, threats and intimidation, hazing and initiation type behaviour - Sexual abuse, such as indecent exposure, indecent touching or serious sexual assault or forcing others to watch pornography or take part in sexting - Sexual exploitation, such as encouraging other children to engage in inappropriate sexual behaviour. - Upskirting, typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+- Physical abuse, such as gender based violence, forcing others to use drugs or alcohol - Emotional abuse, such as blackmail or extortion, threats and intimidation, hazing and initiation type behaviour - Sexual abuse, such as indecent exposure, indecent touching or serious sexual assault or forcing others to watch pornography or take part in sexting - Sexual exploitation, such as encouraging other children to engage in inappropriate sexual behaviour. - Upskirting, typically involves taking a picture under a person's clothing (not necessarily a skirt) without their permission and/or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+Anyone of any gender can be a victim.